AMWA-TV/bcp-002-02/docs/Overview.md

 > Note: The AMWA does not maintain a registry of vendor names.

-The Manufacturer of a Device need not be the same as the Node which hosts it; for example Acme might manufacturer a hardware frame that provides the NMOS Node and is populated with third-party processing cards, or software modules, acting as NMOS Devices.
+The Manufacturer of a Device need not be the same as the Node which hosts it; for example Acme might manufacture a hardware frame that provides the NMOS Node and is populated with third-party processing cards, or software modules, acting as NMOS Devices.

 #### Product Name